Joclrk/CIta255_Assignment2/README.md

 ## AI assistance

 None but did get minor trouble shooting help from other students/friends.
+Credits to Anthony Sloat for the help!